pratik-dani/LinkedIn-Scraper/README.md

 # Open Source LinkedIn Scraper

-No "official" API access required - just use a valid Linkedin account!
+No "official" API access required - just use a valid Linkedin account/session cookies!

-**Caution**: This library is not officially supported by LinkedIn.
+:octagonal_sign: **Caution**: This library is not officially supported by LinkedIn.
 Using it might violate LinkedIn's Terms of Service.
 Use it at your own risk.

+# :construction: Under Active Development

 ## Installation